-RMRC is the largest and oldest chartered 501(c)3 rowing organization in the Rocky Mountains.
-We have over 120 adult members, each of whom, with certification, is entitled to responsibly row any boat in the boathouse at any time the weather and water conditions permit.
+The Rocky Mountain Rowing Club (RMRC) is the largest and oldest chartered 501(c)3 rowing organization in the Rocky Mountains.
+Located in Denver, we have a growing membership, each of whom, with certification, is entitled to responsibly row any boat in the boathouse at any time the weather and water conditions permit.

-is on the southwest shore of Cherry Creek Reservoir, in Cherry Creek State Park, in the suburbs south of Denver, near the confluence of I-25 and I-225.
-(Use the West Entrance.)
+The boathouse is on the southwest shore of Cherry Creek Reservoir, in Cherry Creek State Park, in the suburbs south of Denver, near the confluence of I-25 and I-225 (enter via the West Entrance).
 Our programs extend from beginning Learn-to-Row through international competitive training.
 While rowers can use club equipment at any time, the bulk of our rowers launch starting at 5:30 AM, seven days a week, during the rowing season.

 We offer programs for Novices, Intermediates and Advanced/Competitive rowers.
-Sign up for 2018 begins at midnight on April 30 online at the RegattaCentral enrollment page.
+Sign up for the 2022 season begins early spring via the RegattaCentral enrollment page.
 You must have a basic familiarity with rowing to enroll; we offer first-time rowers the instruction needed in Learn To Row group and private instruction.

 Learning To Row